MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 ## Prevent users accessing Power Automate Desktop using their work or school accounts

-Using the following registry entry you can prevent users to login on Power Automate Desktop on their machines using a Microsoft account.
+You can use the following registry entry to prevent users from logging into Power Automate Desktop with their work or school account.
 |||
 |---|---|
 |Hive|HKEY_LOCAL_MACHINE|